Conan-TIGK10/Backend/conan-backend/src/dal/repos/collisionRepo.md

-# Position Repo
+# Collision Repo

 ## `async selectAll(): Promise<any>`

-**Description** : Selects all positions instances from the MySQL database and returns an array.
+**Description** : Selects all collision instances from the MySQL database and returns an array.
 ### Use:
 ```typescript
 const positionArray: any = await selectAll()